A Step-by-Step Guide to Building a Budget You Can Actually Stick to

 With the 50/20/30 plan, 50% of your money goes to essential expenses like housing, utilities and your car payment.
 From there, 20% will go to financial goals like savings and investments.
 The final 30% is yours to spend on the fun stuff like restaurants, movies and drinks with friends.

-Step 4: Find the Best Budgeting Books, Apps and Software for You
+Step 4: Find the Best Budgeting Tools for You

 While budgeting by hand works great, your smartphone can streamline it.

-My favorite free app is Mint, which is available on iPhone and Android devices.
-You can connect your bank account and credit cards, and set a dollar amount for how much you plan to spend in each category.
+- Mint: My favorite free app is Mint, which is available on iPhone and Android devices, and is also accessible at Mint.com.
+You connect your bank account and credit cards, then you set a dollar amount for how much you plan to spend in each category.

 - Give every dollar a job.